 Another haven for true connoisseurs, Ritual Coffee Roasters is located in hipster central on Valencia Street.
 This light and spacious Mission District cafe is often rammed to the gills with creative types, entrepreneurs and students and it can sometimes take a while to get your cuppa joe.
 But when you understand that thirty individual steps go into each and every shot of espresso, as the above video demonstrates, you know that it'll be worth the wait.

-Ritual Coffee Roasters, 1026 Valencia (at 21st St) San Francsico
+Ritual Coffee Roasters, 1026 Valencia (at 21st St) San Francsico and other locations.

 Contraband Coffee Bar

-Contrabrand Coffee Bar, Larkin Street, San Francisco
+Contrabrand Coffee Bar, 1415 Larkin St (at California St), San Francisco

 Stella Pastry and Cafe